jbroadway/elefant/README.md

 ## What's Missing

-This is a simple framework, but it is very capable and provides everything you need in a core MVC framework.
+This is a simple framework, but it is very capable and provides everything you need in a core MVC framework, including the core CMS features needed to get a working website up in minutes.
 There are lots of things I tried to leave out to keep things simple, and some things that I'm sure will appear down the road.
 If something you need is missing and you feel it might fit as part of the core framework, feel free to contribute!